Panel Discussion with Children's Authors and Illustrators

 Mary Brigid Barrett is the founder, president, and executive director of NCBLA.
 Barrett is also a children’s book author and illustrator and an educator.
 She taught children’s book writing and illustration and professional practices for illustrators at The Rhode Island School of Design, is a guest lecturer at area colleges and universities, and conducts writing and illustration workshops for children and adults.
 Her most recent books are All Fall Down and Pat-A-Cake, illustrated by LeUyen Pham, and Shoebox Sam, illustrated by Frank Morrison.
 Both All Fall Down and Pat-A-Cake were named by Bank Street College to its 2015 Best Children’s Books of the Year list.

-To find out more about Mary Brigid’s books and illustration work, visit her official website and her Facebook page.
+To find out more about Mary Brigid’s books and illustration work, visit her official website (opens in a new window).
+Watch our video interview with Mary Brigid Barrett ›

 Discussion and activity guides